srellin/olist-sql-capstone/README.md

 ## 📁 Dataset

-For this project, I used the Olist e-commerce dataset from Kaggle.
-It has eight tables containing information about customers, orders, payments, products, sellers, reviews, order items, and locations.
+This project uses the Olist Brazilian e-commerce dataset from Kaggle, which contains information on customer purchases made through the Olist platform.
+The dataset is organized into eight related tables covering customers, orders, payments, products, sellers, reviews, order items, and geographic locations.
+These tables were used together to examine customer spending, revenue trends, product performance, and buying behavior.

 ---